SaurabhSinghRbz/fitness-react-project/README.md

 # _About Project_

+This is an individual project.
+Everything is created by me.
 This website is not a clone of any other website.
 This is a simple body exercise app.
 It contains more than a thousand exercises.

 ## Features of website :